-Havven’s goal was to create cryptocurrencies that mimicked the performance of fiat currencies like the U.S. dollar or the euro on multiple blockchains, including Ethereum and EOS.
+Havven’s goal was to create cryptocurrencies that mimicked the performance of cash like the U.S. dollar or the euro on multiple blockchains, including Ethereum and EOS.

 At the end of 2018, Havven rebranded to Synthetix, at the time expanding its goals to include the creation of synthetic assets for cryptocurrencies and commodities.
 In 2019, Synthetix raised $3.9 million by selling SNX tokens to Framework Ventures.

 Synthetix was initially governed by a non-profit foundation, but it was dissolved in June 2020 and replaced by three decentralized autonomous organizations or DAOs.

 These DAOs are the mechanisms by which holders of the SNX cryptocurrency can now vote on changes to the protocol and make decisions about its future.